bio-tools/biohackathon2024-paper/paper/paper.md

 Figure comentions: The number of publications that mention a software tool from bio.tools, including the name and one of the given EDAM topics.
 The number of mentioning papers was limited to a maximum of 5000.
 The x-axis is shown on logarithmic scale to allow seeing a wider range.

 In general, capitalizaton should not be relied upon [@GOOD REF].
 Indeed, our Comet example was referred to as "COMET" by the developers themselves in the first publication mentioning it [@PMID16729052].

+## Machine Learning

+Transformer architectures have fundamentally transformed the field of natural language processing by excelling in contextual word understanding, primarily through the innovative use of self-attention mechanisms.
+This capability allows transformers to analyze and interpret the relationships between words in a sentence, enabling them to capture nuanced meanings.
+Using such a model, we aim to disentangle the ambiguity of whether a software name mentioned in a sentence refers to the software or a synonymous term, based on the surrounding context.

+We retrieved open-source publications describing bio.tools entities using the Europe PMC API.
+For each of the 100 unique tools, we extracted 3 tool mentions using sentence boundary detection based on punctuation-aware regex splitting.
+We manually annotated 3,419 sentences to identify whether they mentioned the corresponding tool (boolean True) or an unrelated synonym (boolean False).
+We then split the dataset into training and test sets using an 80-20 ratio via the train_test_split function from Scikit-learn.
+We tokenised each sentence using the NLTK wordpunct tokenizer and employed the Inside-Outside-Beginning (IOB) tagging scheme, where we assigned "B-" (beginning) or "I-" (inside) labels to each entity based on its span while assigning all non-entity tokens the "O" (outside) label.
+We confirmed that each "I-" tag was preceded by a matching "B-" tag.
+The tokenised data was then used to train a case-aware biomedical corpus-pre-trained BERT family model, Bioformer-16L, to distinguish between true and false tool mentions.
+For evaluation, we computed accuracy, precision, recall, and F1-score on the test set.

 ### Subsection level 3